-From the current year going back to 1904, this mostly complete collection includes a reverse phone number directory in addition to directories of street address and names.
-Older editions will sometimes include occupation, marital status and information on whether the person rented or owned property.
+From the current year going back to 1904, this mostly complete collection includes a reverse phone number directory in addition to directories of street addresses and names.
+Older editions sometimes include occupations, marital status, and information on whether people rented or owned property.
 R 917.88 C751g

 Grand Junction Telephone Directories

 The locked case contains the 1877 Hayden Survey of Colorado.
-Map can be seen by appointment only.
-Please see the Central Library information desk for more information.
+The maps can be seen by appointment only.
+Please visit the Central Library information desk for more information.

 Colorado Brand Books

-Past and present listings of all registered livestock brands in the state.
+Past and present listings of all registered livestock brands in the state of Colorado.

 Western Colorado Section

-Older yearbooks from local middle schools, high schools and Colorado Mesa University (formerly Mesa State College).
+Old yearbooks from local middle schools, high schools, and Colorado Mesa University (formerly Mesa State College).
 Yearbooks are also located in electronic PDF format and accessible on the microfilm computers.

-Exhaustive records on the American Civil War.
-Includes first-hand accounts, maps, and field reports.
+Exhaustive records on the American Civil War including first-hand accounts, maps, and field reports.
 R 973.73 U58w

 Booklets list gravestone inscriptions for the following cemeteries: